sodoherty-ai/atlantic-2025-djlkmrso/notes/coding-guidelines.md

 4. No [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding).
 If you don't understand what the code does, you can't use it.

-5. IBM license must be on all code.
-*(Need to check internal guidelines here for this)*

-6. Implementation must be AI agnostic.
+5. Implementation must be AI agnostic.
 Easy to switch out models as required.

-7. All prompts/crew/tasks must be independant of the code.
+6. All prompts/crew/tasks must be independent of the code.